Seville Taxi Guide - Getting a Taxi in Seville – Tips

 Hotel pickup zones and tips

-Most top hotels in the centre designate a dedicated pickup zone in front of the lobby or porte-cochère.
-When you check in, ask the staff to arrange the taxi pickup and confirm the exact meeting point (often right by the main entrance or the hotel forecourt).
-Taxis here operate with transparent meters, and drivers can set a direct route to your tour stops or back to the airport when you’re ready to depart.
-For added peace of mind, have your hotel provide the driver’s name and the exact pickup location, especially for busy party nights or during peak tourist periods.
-If you’re unsure, the concierge can point you to the nearest public taxi rank outside the hotel or call in a professional taxi service to ensure a steady availability here and there across the centre.
-This approach is worth it for a smooth transfer back to your holiday lodging, whether you’re heading to Santa Justa for a train or simply back to your hotel after a day of tours around Spain.
-Always verify that the taxi has a visible license and operates under the standard public service, ensuring a safe, comfortable ride justa from the hotel lobby.
+Most of the good hotels in the center have a dedicated pickup zone in front of the lobby.
+When you check in, ask the staff to arrange your taxi and confirm exactly where to meet it.
+Often, it's right by the main entrance or the hotel forecourt.
+The taxis here use meters, and the drivers can take you straight to the airport or your next stop.
+For extra peace of mind, get the driver's name and the exact pickup location from the hotel, especially during busy times.
+If you're not sure, the concierge can point you to the nearest public taxi rank or call a reliable taxi service.
+This is especially worth it for getting back to your hotel after a long day of sightseeing.
+Make sure the taxi has a visible license and operates under the standard public service.
+It's just a safer, comfier way to get from the hotel lobby to wherever you need to be.

-The meter covers three elements: a starting tariff, distance travelled, and time spent in traffic.
-The base rate kicks in as soon as the taxi moves, then the per‑kilometre charge accrues with distance, and a time rate applies when you’re stuck in slow streets.
-In practice, these components combine to produce a price that reflects both how far you go and how long you sit on short, dense routes through areas like the royal quarter or Triana’s bridges.
+The meter covers three things: the starting charge, how far you go, and how long you spend in traffic.
+The base rate starts as soon as the taxi starts moving.
+Then, the per-kilometer charge kicks in.
+Finally, there's a time-based charge for when you're stuck in slow traffic.
+All these things combine to give you a price that depends on both distance and how long you're sitting in traffic, especially on those short but dense routes through the royal quarter or over Triana’s bridges.

-Surcharges add to the fare.
-Airport rides carry a fixed airport fee on top of the meter, while night calls (usually after about 22:00) show a higher rate or percentage increase.
-Holiday periods can bring additional surcharges, and extra charges may apply for luggage, multiple stops, or waiting time if you’re delayed at a station or mercado.
-If you’re heading to a long terrace or balcony view over the river, the same rules apply, just with more distance to cover.
+Watch out for surcharges.
+Airport rides have a fixed airport fee added to the meter.
+Night rides (usually after 10 PM) have a higher rate.
+Holidays can also mean extra charges, and you might pay more for luggage, extra stops, or waiting time if you're delayed.
+If you're heading to a terrace with a great view of the river, the same rules apply, just with a longer distance to cover.

 | Fare component | What it covers | Typical range (EUR) |